VentGrey/VentGrey/README.md

 * The popular mindset of "Customers don't care how you did it, they care that software just works" is precisely what's making us drown in bugs.
 * The abundance of memory and storage should not be used as an excuse for inefficient software.
 * To keep things simple, we must exercise our minds and avoid succumbing to laziness, for simplicity in our software is not a difficult task.
+* Chromium DNS issues solved by flushing the DNS and socket pools **IN THE BROWSER** just proves that Google is indeed full of morons.
 ---

 > Learn not just to know more, but to ignore less.